Free: Healthy Freezer Meals Recipe EbookGet It Now

 - Veggie Sides – Veggie sides like roasted asparagus, stir fry veggies, or sauteed zucchini all pair well with pork belly.

-- Salad – Try creamy cucumber radish salad or Asian cabbage salad.
+- Salad – Try creamy cucumber radish salad, Asian cabbage salad, or smashed cucumber salad.

 - Bread – Serve the pork belly stuffed into keto dinner rolls or almond flour bread with a drizzle of sugar-free bbq sauce for any easy sandwich.